tpsst5/Test-Driven-Development-Project-BE/README.md

 ### To begin:

-You will first need IntelliJ ultimate edition.
+You will first need [IntelliJ ultimate edition](https://www.jetbrains.com/idea/download/#section=windows).
 Spring Boot will not work with the community edition.
 Make sure you are using Java 8.
 After this, import all of the maven dependencies and right click on the java folder under the test folder to see the Run All Tests option.
 This command will start executing all of the unit tests in the backend and they will fail until you implement the right functionality.

 ---

 ### To develop:

-To see what your code currently does, run the TddTutorialApplication and see if you are able to hit the web service on port 8080 with a tool like postman.
+To see what your code currently does, run the TddTutorialApplication and see if you are able to hit the web service on port 8080 with a tool like [Postman](https://www.postman.com/downloads/).
 To see if your project matches the functionality expected, run the tests using the Run All Tests option.

 ---